ChainSafe/chainbridge-docs/docs/chains/ethereum.md

 4. Upon seeing a `ProposalFinalized` event, Relayers call the`executeDeposit`function on the bridge. `executeDeposit` delegates a call to a handler contract specified by the associated `resourceID`.

-5. The specified handler's `executeDeposit` function validates the paramters provided and makes a call to some contract to complete the transfer.
+5. The specified handler's `executeDeposit` function validates the parameters provided and makes a call to some contract to complete the transfer.

 ## Bridge Contract